-Yes, your kid can absolutely strength train for baseball.
+Yes, your kid can absolutely strength train.
 In fact, you could even make the argument that it would be more dangerous for them to not strength train.

-Force being applied to the body is force being applied to the body, whether it’s a dumbbell or, using the wrestling example, the kid you’re wrestling against.
+Force being applied to the body is force being applied to the body, whether it’s a dumbbell or the kid you’re wrestling against.
 Same thing.